If you are considering a reverse mortgage, it is important to understand that your home must be appraised by an FHA-approved appraiser.

 Suppose the appraiser is completely negligent or negligent in their duties.
 In that case, we can seek a new appraisal, but this is not available simply because you don’t like or disagree with the value.

-In those cases, you can register complaints to the licensing board in the state in which the appraiser is licensed and can file a grievance with HUD.
-We can request a new appraisal for particularly egregious instances of appraiser malfeasance.
+In those cases, you can register complaints with the licensing board in the state in which the appraiser is licensed and can file a grievance with HUD.
+We can request a new appraisal in cases of particularly egregious appraiser malfeasance.

 What to Do When You Disagree with the Appraiser’s Evaluation